imraf/ollama-webui-llm/Documentation/01-LLM-Serving.md

 ### Ollama Library Integration

-The application uses the official `ollama` Python library to communicate with a local Ollama instance:
+The application uses the official `ollama` Python library to communicate with a local Ollama instance.
+Before any model interaction occurs on the frontend, the app first determines whether authentication is required by calling the public detection endpoint (`GET /api/v1/auth-required`).
+If the server reports `{"auth_required": true}`, subsequent protected requests include the `X-API-Key` header; otherwise, the UI skips the login flow entirely.

 ```4:4:server.py
 import ollama